Us Tareyton smokers would rather fight than switch!: Beginnings

 The slogan was created by James Jordan of the BBDO advertising agency.
 The first print advertisement appeared in Life magazine on October 11, 1963.
 The advertisements would appear solely in print between 1963 and 1966.
 In 1966, the first television advertisements with the slogan aired.

 The target of the campaign was to create a sense of loyalty amongst Tareyton smokers.
 The models were made to look as though they each had a black eye, presumably earned in battles with smokers of other cigarettes.

 The slogan received grammar criticism from some quarters, which claimed correct usage should be "we" as the subject pronoun rather than "us", normally an object pronoun.

 Television advertisements

 Each commercial began with the protagonist doing something defiant; in one commercial, an old woman rocked sternly in her chair on her porch while the rest of her development was being razed to make room for a condominium).
 The protagonist, usually showing only their side profile to the camera, would say "Us Tareyton smokers would rather fight than switch!".
 Then viewers would see the whole face, with the black eye implying willingness to fight for what they believed in, whether it was a tough decision or their choice to smoke Tareyton cigarettes.
-In the aforementioned example, the old woman's house remained where it was, although the condominium was built alarmingly close to her property.
+In the example, the old woman's house remained where it was, although the condominium was built alarmingly close to her property.
 Her son came to visit her, and his own black eye implied he was a Tareyton smoker as well.